Gammel Kongevej 25: History

 In 1907, the tannery was once again hit by fire.
-The property was the following year acquired by A/S M. I. Ballins Sønner.
+The property was acquired the following year by A/S M. I. Ballins Sønner.
 It was decommissioned as a tannery in around 1920.
 The buildings were then used as a furniture storage and by minor manufacturing companies.

-The building fronting the street was restored by Erik Arkitekter in 2917.
+The building fronting the street was restored by Erik Arkitekter in 2017.

 Architecture

-The tannery is located three sides of a central courtyard to the rear of the residential building.
-The eastern side wing is constructed in brick and used to contain the tannery's boiler and machinery.
+The tannery occupies three sides of a central courtyard to the rear of the residential building.
+The eastern wing is constructed in brick and used to contain the tannery's boiler and machinery.
 The two other wings are built with timber framing.
-The ground floor of the western side wing was originally used as stables.
+The ground floor of the western wing was originally used as stables.
 The upper floor was used for storing hides and chemicals used in the production.
 The rear wing was heightened from one to two floors after the fire in 1907.

 Commemorative plaque

-A commemorative plaque on the facade reads: "INGOLF·LARSEN-LEDET / GAVE HIS LIFE FOR / dENMARK'S fREEDOM / 29 jUNE 1944" ("INGOLF·LARSEN-LEDET / GAV HER SIT LIV FOR / DANMARK'S FRIHED / 29 JUNI 1944").
+A commemorative plaque on the facade reads: "INGOLF·LARSEN-LEDET / GAVE HIS LIFE FOR / DENMARK'S FREEDOM / 29 JUNE 1944" ("INGOLF·LARSEN-LEDET / GAV HER SIT LIV FOR / DANMARK'S FRIHED / 29 JUNI 1944").
 During the Occupation of Denmark in World War II, Ingolf Larsen-Ledet (1919-1944) was involved in the underground publication De danske Studenter as well as the escape routes out of Copenhagen.
 He was killed during an attempted escape from the Gestapo when he jumped out of a closed window from one of the apartments.